OlivierLD/ROB/SerialRxTx/README.md

-## Cross-Platform Serial communication with `raspi-serial-console`.
+## Cross-Platform Serial communication with `Serial-IO`.
 This is a Java implementation of a Serial client for the `Serial-IO` module, in this project.

 This involves the `RxTx` classes located in the package `gnu.io`.

-To install this package (on Raspberry Pi, or more generally on Ubuntu), type
+To install this package (on Raspberry Pi, or more generally on Ubuntu, Debian, & Co), type
 ```
 $> sudo apt-get install librxtx-java
 ```